siggame/Cadre/Website/index.md

 and as the single source of game logic truth during a game.

-Cerveau is a [Node.js] application written in [TypeScript], that exposes TCP, WS, and HTTP hooks for various AIs to connect to to play games.
+Cerveau is a [Node.js] application written in [TypeScript], that exposes TCP, WS, and HTTP hooks for various AIs to connect to play games.
 Because AIs can send commands significantly faster than a human could watch, every action in the game is logged to files we call `gamelogs` for developers to help debug and improve their AIs after games are played.